Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/CODE_OF_CONDUCT.md

 ## 7. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify LARSONTHEKIDRS with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify LARSONTHEKIDRS (LARSON CARTER) with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

 Link to policy: THIS WILL BE IN THE REPO VERY SOON